// PROFILE

 Star Citizen

-I am deeply involved in the Star Citizen community as an org leader and operations builder for TEST Squadron, one of the largest player organizations in the game with more than 24,000 members.
+I am deeply involved in the Star Citizen community as an org leader and operations builder for TEST Squadron, operating a 40K-member Discord ecosystem tied to a roughly 24K-member Star Citizen organization.

 I also serve as COO of BarCitizen International, where I help organize and support in-person BarCitizen events around the world.